skupperproject/skupper-example-containers/README.md

 Use `kubectl create deployment` to deploy the frontend service in `hello-world`.

-Use `docker` to run the backend service on your local machine.
+Use `docker run` or `podman run` to run the backend service on your local machine.

 _**Console for hello-world:**_